 - You don't have Crohn's disease on top of UC, because when even after surgery, your Crohn’s symptoms may very well continue.

-- You're between the ages 20 and 50, which means your anal sphincter is likely still highly functioning.
+- Your anal sphincter is still highly functioning.
 Those muscles help keep fecal matter in your rectum.

 How J-pouch Surgery Works